 Step 1: Establish Future Leadership Needs

-Indeed, your organisation may very well have different needs in the future, which require leaders to work toward different strategic objectives.
+Indeed, your organization may very well have different needs in the future, which require leaders to work toward different strategic objectives.
 This determination must be in line with operational priorities and the needs of relevant stakeholders.

-In this discovery phase, focus on drafting a leadership capability blueprint; this will serve as an ever-changing profile of vital leadership tasks and the corresponding knowledge, skills, and characteristics which produce effectiveness in leadership and successful outcomes for your organisation.
+In this discovery phase, focus on drafting a leadership capability blueprint; this will serve as an ever-changing profile of vital leadership tasks and the corresponding knowledge, skills, and characteristics which produce effectiveness in leadership and successful outcomes for your organization.

 During this process, you can also identify the amount of clarity and alignment between stakeholders, which is an extremely important foundation for future success.